 7. Tuxedo No. 2

 The Tuxedo No. 2 is a Martini variation that adds flavor to the original with an absinthe rinse, London dry gin, blanc vermouth, maraschino liqueur, and orange bitters.
-It’s almost as old as the original Tuxedo since the No. 2 was created in 1900.
+It boasts a rounder and sweeter taste compared to its relative, the Turf Club.

 8. Improved Whiskey Cocktail